luisbraganca/dns-changer/README.md

 ```
 <requestedExecutionLevel level="requireAdministrator" uiAccess="false" />
 ```
-So you'll need admin rights on your development environment as well in order to run the application.
+So you'll need admin rights on your development environment as well in order to run the application, simply run Visual Studio as an Administrator.

 ## Authors